Sushant1703/Formula-Student-Cone-Detector/README.md

 .\venv\Scripts\activate
 ```

-Install the required dependencies: ( ensure your cd is
+Install the required dependencies: ( ensure your cd is under the yolov5 folder)
 ```
 pip install -r requirements.txt
 ```